eflautt/ga-data-science/projects/final-projects/05-presentation/readme.md

     * An explanation of your model (for non-technical audiences)
     * Recommendations based on your findings
     * An appendix that includes all of your work and technical terminology
-  * Review next steps in a deployment scenario with your audience; how could you take this project beyond the scope of this course?
+  * Review next steps with your audience; what could you do beyond the scope of this course?

 - **Breakdown:**
     * A 10 to 20 slide deck consisting of: